envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 Q: What is the first parameter in a callback function?
 A: The first parameter should correspond to an error (if any).

+#### C16

+Q: What happens when we add the word async to a function?
+A: This will cause the function to return a promise.

+Q: What happens when the await word is called?
+A: Calling the await word causes the execution of a function to pause (in most cases) until a promise is resolved or rejected.
+It will return a completed promise

 ---

 TARGET DECK: Javascript::Node::MTNBB - The node.js bible become a backend expert - marluan espiritusanto